-Let’s face it – sweating can be embarrassing, but it is important to note that sweating is part of a natural process that affects everyone.
+Sweating can be embarrassing, but it is important to note that sweating is part of a natural process that affects everyone.

 The body contains two sweat glands: eccrine and apocrine.
 There are thousands of eccrine sweat glands that regulate the body’s temperature, and they ensure the nervous system functions properly when the body’s temperature rises.
-As a result, an individual may start to sweat while exercising or performing other strenuous activity, and this sweat will come from the eccrine glands.
+As a result, an individual can start to sweat while exercising or performing other strenuous activity, and this sweat will come from the eccrine glands.

 The apocrine glands also create bacteria that break down sweat but cause body odor.
 This is why people commonly apply deodorant under the arms and not across the entire body.

 Sweat can seem unnecessary.
 But, it offers many health benefits, including: